 - Saturated market - no opportunity to gain new customers.

-- Competitors expanding - their funding and resources dwarf your own.
+- Competitors whose funding and resources dwarf your own.

-These external barriers might seem completely out of your control, but in most instances, you can make adjustments to your business to reduce their impact on your business.
+Many external barriers might seem completely out of your control, but in some instances you may be able to make adjustments to your business to reduce their impact.

-For example, if the market appears saturated, work hard to find a new niche within it.
-Keep track of trends and changes, and figure out how to differentiate your product so that it stands out in a crowded market.
+For example, if the market appears saturated, you could try to find a new niche within it.
+Track trends and changes, and see if it’s possible to differentiate your product so that it stands out in a crowded market.

-Sure, it's not that easy to completely reposition your brand, but it might just be necessary if you want to continue to grow your business.
+Obviously, it's no easy thing to completely reposition your brand, but it might just be necessary if you want to continue to grow your business.

 These are factors within your business that are holding you back.
-They might be standalone problems, or they might be connected with external problems.
+They might be standalone problems, or they might be connected to external factors.
+For example:

 - Insufficient capacity - production, logistics, staff management.